s3gw-tech/s3gw/docs/release-notes/s3gw-v0.18.0.md

 - UI: Prevent the restoring of the deleted object version (#583)
 - UI: Creating an enabled lifecycle rule is not working (#587)
 - UI: Disable download button for deleted objects (#595)
-- UI: Do not close datatable column menu on inside clicks (#599)
+- UI: Do not close data table column menu on inside clicks (#599)
 - Chart: Update logo and source URLs (#570)
 - Chart: Validate email for tls issuer (#596)
 - Chart: Fix installation failure when publicDomain is empty (#602)